kylehkhsu/mascot/readme.md

     `$./configure --enable-shared --enable-obj --enable-dddmp --prefix=/opt/local/`

-- SCOTS-Adaptive is a header only library.
+- MASCOT is a header only library.
 You need only add the SCOTS source directory to the include directory in the compiler command.

     Further details are found in the readme files in example directories and in the manual.